 Iodine is a trace element that plays an important role in regulating thyroid hormones.
-You should be able to get all the iodine you need from a balanced and varied diet.
+Most of us should be able to get all the iodine we need from a balanced and varied diet.

 What is iodine?

-Iodine is a trace element that is essential for the body to make thyroid hormones which play an integral role in the growth and development of cells and tissues.
-The body does not make iodine so it is essential to source it from a varied and balanced diet.
+Iodine is a trace element that is essential for the body to make thyroid hormones.
+These hormones play an integral role in the growth and development of cells and tissues and govern how fast our cells work.
+The body does not make iodine so it is essential to obtain it from a varied and balanced diet.
 Eating insufficient amounts of iodine can cause the thyroid to work harder to regulate levels.
 This means it may increase in size in order to hold on to and trap as much iodine as it can.
-This can lead to a swelling in the neck or a condition called 'goitre' – read more about this on the NHS website.
+If this is the case it can lead to a swelling in the neck otherwise known as a ‘goitre’ – read more about this on the NHS website.

 Why do we need iodine?

-When iodine reaches the bloodstream, it is absorbed by the thyroid which then synthesises the thyroid hormones.
-These hormones are then secreted into the bloodstream and transported to different areas in the body.
+When iodine reaches the bloodstream, it is absorbed by the thyroid which then synthesises thyroid hormones.
+These hormones are secreted into the bloodstream and transported to different parts of the body.

 How much iodine do we need and what are the effects of consuming too much?

-Recommendations for iodine are 150mcg for adults and 200mcg for pregnant and lactating women.
-You should be able to get all the iodine you need from a balanced and varied diet, without the need for supplements.
+Recommendations for iodine are 140mcg for adults and 200mcg for pregnant and lactating women.
+Most of us are able to get all the iodine we need from a balanced and varied diet, without the need for supplements.